60/56/73 - PHARMACOLOGICAL METHODOLOGIES WITH PRACTICE

 This course aims at stimulating both independent, through the lectures, and team work during the laboratory activity.

 Students should have already acquired fundaments of Biochemistry, Molecular Biology and Cellular Physiology.

 Lectures (32 hours, 4 CFU)

 - Principles of Pharmacodynamics.
-Concept of a drug.
-Concept of drug-receptor and its properties.
+Concept of drug.
+Concept of drug receptor and its properties.
 Theory of drug-receptor interaction.
 Receptor binding, dissociation constant (KD), saturation curve and linear transformation of Scatchard.
-The dose-response relationship, potency, and efficacy.
+Dose-response relationship, potency and efficacy.
 Full, partial and inverse agonists.
 Competitive and non-competitive agonists.
 Therapeutic index.
 Mechanisms of membrane receptor plasticity.
-Receptor desensitization, tolerance, tachyphylaxis.
+Receptor desensitization, tolerance, tachyphyilaxis.
 (4 hours)

 - Pharmacology of the autonomic nervous system.
 Pharmacology of the cholinergic system.
 Pharmacology of the adrenergic system.
 (8 hours)